I’m going to let you in on a secret: I used to hate Mint.

 But a lot of people love Mint.
-In April 2015, Mint reported that it had “more than 20 million registered users.”
+As of October 2017, Mint has a reported 10 million users.

-Now, that number is “more than 20 million and one.”
+Now, that number is “10 million and one.”

 “Online banking is a great tool to pay bills and reduce paper statements.
 However, it cannot establish a budget or categorize your expenses.
 A financial tracking software gives you the ability to review how you are spending your money,” explains Dan Crimmins, a financial coach with his firm Crimmins Wealth Management in Woodcliff Lake, New Jersey.
 (He also has an award-winning financial blog called Roots of Wealth.)
 He’s also just one of the financial experts I consulted as I worked on figuring out what makes the best personal finance software, what these programs can teach us about personal finance, and if they can really help me — and you — do more with our money.

 It took me about 25 hours of research and testing to choose the best personal finance software.
 I started by identifying 43 potential candidates and narrowing them down, one by one.
 I ended up with a Top 10, and created accounts with each of the programs to do some hands-on testing.
 After trying out the programs, my Top 10 quickly became a Top Three — with one honorable mention.